Annealing behaviour of charge collection of neutron irradiated diodes from 8-inch p-type silicon wafers: Samples

 During the irradiation, the diodes are exposed to temperatures reaching up to ($50 \pm 5$)\degree C. This is taken into account as in-reactor annealing when determining the total annealing times and its uncertainty for the individual samples.
 The temperature during the irradiation is assumed to increase from the minimum of 25\degree C to the maximum temperature after 30 min where it stabilizes.
 The temperature increase and decrease is assumed to follow exponential functions, with distinct time constants for each phase~\cite{Kieseler_2023}.
 Based on this information, the irradiation time, listed in tables~\ref{tab:2021_SSD}, \ref{tab:2023_SSD} and \ref{tab:2023_Particulars}, is converted to an equivalent annealing time at 60\degree C (using the so-called Hamburg model derived in~\cite{Moll:1999kv, Moll:2018fol}) and included in the tables as \textit{estimated initial 60\degree C offset}.
 The estimated annealing times have an uncertainty which is displayed in the figures as error bars.

-After the irradiation, samples are mounted on a printed circuit board (PCB).
+After the irradiation, samples are mounted on a printed circuit board (PCB) with a conductive silver paint.
 The diode is wire-bonded to a SubMiniature version A (SMA) connector enabling appropriate connection to the measurement circuit through which it is grounded.
 The diode's guard ring is grounded.
 The high voltage is applied to the diode's backside.
 In order to control the temperature of the diode, in the following referred to as device under test (DUT), during the measurement, a PT1000 resistor is glued close to the DUT.
-In the 2021 TCT+ campaign, the PCB 25e layout, shown in figure~\ref{fig:PCB25}, was used.
+In the 2021 TCT+ campaign, a large custom designed 2-layer PCB layout, shown in figure~\ref{fig:PCB25}, was used.
 Such a large PCB size was used to avoid further dicing the pre-diced triangles of the halfmoons containing the DUT.
-However, it was found non-optimal for homogeneous cooling of the PCB area, especially below the DUT.
-For the next two campaigns (both 2023 campaigns), a smaller PCB layout (PCB 15, shown in figure~\ref{fig:PCB15}) was chosen to improve homogeneity of the temperature across the DUT.
-To fit the size of PCB 15, the silicon triangles had to be diced, which was performed using a diamond scribe.
+However, it was found non-optimal for homogeneous cooling of the PCB area, especially below the DUT, as it is not fully covered by the copper holder that provides cooling (ref.\ section~\ref{sec:setups}).
+For the next two campaigns (both 2023 campaigns), a small custom designed 2-layer PCB layout (shown in figure~\ref{fig:PCB15}) was chosen to improve homogeneity of the temperature across the DUT.
+To fit the size of smaller PCB, the silicon triangles had to be diced, which was performed using a diamond scribe.
 This posed the risk of damaging the diode intended for testing during the cutting especially since the silicon crystal orientation and the diode orientation differ by 30 degrees, as can be seen in figure~\ref{fig:HGCAL_full_wafer}.

 Between measurements, the samples were annealed in several steps.
 The annealing is performed in a dedicated oven preheated to a temperature of 60\degree C. For the annealing, the samples are placed on preheated copper blocks for good thermal contact.
-The temperature was monitored every second using a PT1000 resistor attached to one of the PCBs.
+The temperature was monitored every second using the PT1000 resistor attached to one of the PCBs.
 The estimated initial offset is added to the additional annealing steps resulting in the total annealing time.
 The additional annealing steps are listed in the bottom row of tables~\ref{tab:2021_SSD}, \ref{tab:2023_SSD} and \ref{tab:2023_Particulars}.
-Except during annealing or measurement, the samples are stored in a freezer to avoid excess annealing.
+Except during annealing or measurement, the samples are stored in a freezer (at -20\degree C) to avoid excess annealing.